 - White vinegar: 3 tablespoons of white vinegar go into the marinade to make it zippy, tangy and delicious!

-- Spices: Cumin, paprika, dried oregano and a touch of cayenne are all you need for this chicken recipe!
+- Spices: Cumin, paprika, dried oregano and a touch of cayenne are needed to spice up your chicken!

 How To Make Roasted Peruvian Chicken

-- Make your Peruvian green sauce.
-While your chicken marinates, add your sour cream, jalapeno, garlic, cilantro, lime juice, red wine vinegar, olive oil, cotija cheese, salt and pepper to a food processor and blend until smooth.
-Keep your sauce stored in the fridge until you’re ready to serve.
+3. Make your Peruvian green sauce.
+While your chicken marinates, add your sour cream, jalapeño, garlic, cilantro, lime juice, red wine vinegar, olive oil, cotija cheese, salt and pepper to a food processor and blend until smooth.
+Keep your sauce stored in the refrigerator until you’re ready to serve.

 This recipe isn’t just for boneless skinless chicken thighs!
-You can also make it with a variety of chicken cuts!
+You can make it with a variety of chicken cuts too!
 (The only difference is in your baking time.)

 - Boneless Skinless Chicken Thighs: Bake for 400 degrees for 20-22 minutes depending on the size.